ember-learn/cli-guides/guides/basic-use/deploying.md

 ### Content Security Policy

 It is a best practice to define a Content Security Policy (CSP) for your application and to make it restrictive.
 A Content Security Policy configuration defines the list of places that your app should accept data from.
 For example, an app may allow stylesheets from a CDN and images from a specific data storage service.
-By forbidding everything else common Cross-Site-Scripting (XSS) attacks could be prevented.
+By forbidding everything else, common Cross-Site-Scripting (XSS) attacks can be prevented.

 The [`ember-cli-content-security-policy`](https://github.com/rwjblue/ember-cli-content-security-policy) addon helps you to develop and test your application with a CSP applied.
 It could also inject the CSP in the app as a meta tag on build time.
 As any other addon it should be installed using the Ember CLI: